Tool List

 ./fenrir

-Provide a remote repository through MCP client:
+Provide remote warehouse through MCP client:

 json